BLOG

 How soon will you receive all, or part of your exchange proceeds back?

-The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange rs frequently inquire about when they may receive all, or part of their exchange proceeds back.
+(“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger s frequently inquire about when they may receive all, or part of their exchange proceeds back.
 It is a question I have been asked countless times, and in certain circumstances giving the right answer can be difficult.
 We're talking, after all, about the proceeds from the exchanger's sale, and sometimes the need for their return is pressing.
 Regardless of the need, though, there are very rigid regulations regarding when qualified intermediaries (QIs) can release a client's exchange proceeds.
 Those same regulations make no provision for how badly those funds may be needed for purposes outside a properly structured like-kind exchange (LKE).

 Given the incredible benefits that LKEs afford and the tight restrictions regarding their application, it's important to understand how and when exchangers can get their proceeds back.